learnwithparam/website/content/blog/book-details-page-using-react-router/index.md

 series: 'Hooked with react'
 category: ['Series']
 tags: ['React', 'JavaScript']
+description: Creating book details page using react router in our book search application - Part 4
 ---

 We have already created the books list page for our book search page.
 Now lets create another page for each book using react router.